 It’s been years since I saw real dinosaur bones.
 Have a very clear memory of my father booking a day off work to take six year old me to the Natural History Museum in Kensington, London.
 It’s a family tradition– every few months, we would arrange a “specially day” when one child would go off on an adventure with one parent.
 It’s something C and I have decided to pass on to our own children, and we all love it.

-So when T’s school closed for a conference last week, we had fun picking where to go.
+So when T’s school, Blue School, closed for a conference last week, we had fun picking where to go.
 Another school mom (rapidly becoming my most valuable source of intel here) had recommended the Museum of Natural History, so we agreed to take T & L together.